MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/ways-to-manage-contacts.md

 - MOE150
 ms.assetid: 32639d73-981f-48c2-951c-62ab12b7b48c
 ROBOTS: NOINDEX
-description: "Learn how to manage your contacts in the Office 365 admin center."
+description: "Learn how to manage your contacts in the admin center."
 ---

 # Quick help: Ways to manage contacts